-2.18 CH4 and N2O Emission Calculation Procedures for Blended Fuels composition of the blend is required.
+2.18 CH4 and N2O Emission Calculation Procedures for Blended Fuels

+When calculating annual CH4 and N2O emissions for units that combusted multiple fuels, use the appropriate equations for each fuel and sum them together.
+The appropriate equation is determined by using the CH4/N2O equation for the tier calculation methodology being used.
+For blends that are mixed and combusted without prior measurements, a reasonable estimate of the percentage composition of the blend is required.
 Multiply the estimated fuel percentage of the specific fuel component by the total annual mass or volume of the blended fuel combusted during the reporting year.
 The resulting value is the estimate of the annual consumption of that particular fuel.
 Multiply this value by the HHV of the fuel (or default value or the measured annual average value) to get an estimate of the annual heat input from that specific fuel.
-Use the appropriate equation to calculate $CH_4$ and $N_2O$ annual emissions for this fuel according to the Tier calculation method required.
+Use the appropriate equation to calculate CH4 and N2O annual emissions for this fuel according to the Tier calculation method required.
 Finally, sum the values for all fuel components of the blend to obtain annual emissions for the blend.